CBICA/DeepMRSeg/README.md

 DeepMRSeg is a Python-based package for processing and analysis of MRI images.
 The package is developed and maintained by the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/) at the University of Pennsylvania.
 As the name implies, main modules of DeepMRSeg are built upon Deep Learning models that perform a set of image segmentation steps on initial scans.

 DeepMRSeg aims to provide users a ***robust*** and ***accurate*** toolset for performing common image processing tasks in neuroimaging.
-In order to be able to meet these challenges DeepMRSeg uses a modified UNet architecture that combines an ensemble of learners.
+In order to be able to meet these challenges DeepMRSeg uses a modified UNet architecture that combines an ensemble of learners _[1]_.

 A second major feature of DeepMRSeg is a set of pre-trained models provided for various tasks.
 Importantly, we applied intensive model training using very large and diverse MRI datasets with carefully verified ground-truth labels.